 This is classic Bordeaux & Latour in a grand vintage.

 The palate has a dark core of black currants, brambly, blackberries, black raspberries, black cherries, black plum skin, plum with strawberries & raspberries & a touch of blueberries as it sets.
 Dry tobacco & leather, plenty of graphite, moist grey, volcanic clay, dark rich soils with limestone & pebbles, dark spices w/ some palate heat, hints of caramel, clove, nutmeg, cinnamon & faint vanillin, dry twig, mid berry cola, dry herbs, dry & withering, dark & red florals framed in withering violets, round acidity with still big tension/struture, balance is almost there as is the finish that goes on and on settling on dry earthiness & spice.
-Better in 5 yrs and drink well for 15 yrs. — a month ago
+Better in 5 yrs and drink well for 15 yrs. — 9 months ago

 I am re-coravining this 07.
 The 2007 vintage is generally compared to 97.
 I would say 07 is slightly better than 97.